 Envoke can be applied overtop of cotton with a minimum of five (prefer 7) leaves up to 60 days prior to harvest.
-Directed application is encouraged on cotton larger than 10 inches to ensure better spray coverage on weeds below the crop canopy.
+Directed application is encouraged to avoid injury and to ensure better spray coverage on weeds below the crop canopy.
 Envoke controls or suppresses nutsedge plus a number of broadleaf weeds that are less than 4 inches in height.
 Note that Envoke does not control smallflower morningglory, jimsonweed, prickly sida, spreading dayflower, or tropical spiderwort, and it is not very effective on tropic croton or Palmer amaranth.